 Securing the Docker Ecosystem: Part 1: Strategies to Secure the Docker Daemon

-In recent times, two key advancements, the acceleration of the software development cycle and the increasing complexity of the application stack, have triggered the need for faster and easier ways of pushing code into production.
-In this context, more lightweight, flexible, and resource-efficient approaches, such as “containers”, have become increasingly popular.
-To this end, more and more organisations have adopted Docker technology as the de facto standard in their application container space.
+Recently, two key advancements, the acceleration of the software development cycle and the increasing complexity of the application stack, have triggered the need for faster and easier ways of pushing code into production.
+In this context, more lightweight, flexible, and resource-efficient approaches, such as “containers,” have become increasingly popular.
+To this end, more and more organizations have adopted Docker technology as the de facto standard in their application container space.

 This is the first article of a three-part series on improving the security posture of your Docker ecosystem.
 If you haven’t read the other articles yet, here are the links to the second and third blog posts.